🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 The advertising model of the company behind the Pi Network is, well… Interesting.
 It’s actually somewhat of a cause for concern online, in different Pi community circles.

 This is because, as per the claims of multiple individuals, Pi appears to be functioning via a pyramid-like model.
-It’s heavily referral-driven - you need to have an invitation to get in (or, you used to - nowadays, it just nets major benefits if you do), and the entire app is very “refer-more-people” oriented.
+It’s heavily referral-driven - you need to have an invitation to get in (or, you used to - today, invitations still offer bonuses, but access is less restricted), and the entire app is very “refer-more-people” oriented.

 How to buy & sell Pi coin: token model and mining mechanism.

-Seeing as the market is exhibiting a lot of bullish sentiments these days, that only adds to the excitement and interest in similar projects / assets.
-People start searching where to buy Pi crypto or how to sell Pi crypto, exchange platforms notice this and create content around it, and you have a lot of buzz being generated, as a result.
+Seeing as the market is exhibiting a lot of bullish sentiments these days, that only adds to the excitement and interest in similar projects/assets.
+As people start searching where to buy Pi crypto or how to sell Pi crypto, exchange platforms create content around it, and you have a lot of buzz being generated as a result.

 How to buy & sell Pi coin: bull market.